tuupola/whereami/README.md

 ### Iwlist without sudo

-If you do not want the webserver process privileges to run `iwlist` as root you could set up a root cronjob which writes the scan results to text file instead.
+If you do not want to give the webserver privileges to run `iwlist` as root you could set up a root cronjob which writes the scan results to text file instead.

 ```
 $ sudo crontab -e